-The Global Council on Brain Health (GCBH) is an independent collaborative of scientists, doctors, scholars and policy experts convened by AARP to provide the best thinking on what people and professionals can do to maintain and improve brain health.
-AARP founded the GCBH in collaboration with Age UK, which is the United Kingdom's largest charity dedicated to helping everyone make the most of later life.
+The Global Council on Brain Health (GCBH) is an independent collaborative of scientists, doctors, scholars and policy experts that was created to provide trusted information on how you can maintain and improve your brain health.
+The GCBH was convened by AARP in collaboration with Age UK, the United Kingdom's largest charity that's dedicated to helping everyone make the most of later life.

-Does Staying Sharp meet all accessibility standards (accessible to consumers with vison, hearing or sensory impairments)?
+Does Staying Sharp meet accessibility standards for consumers with vision, hearing or sensory impairments?

 How do I unsubscribe from your email list?

 Click the Unsubscribe link at the bottom of your email.

 What personal information does AARP keep on file, and how is it used?

 Does AARP share my personal info or sell it to any other companies?

 Where can I read your terms of service?